-Social Media was introduced to the worldwide web in 1996.
-The number of social networking users have gone from 970 million in 2010 to the number passing 4.48 billion users in July 2021.
-Facebook is the leading social network with 2.9 billion monthly active users, followed by YouTube (2.3 billion), WhatsApp (2 billion), FB Messenger (1.3 billion), and WeChat (1.2 billion).
-However, the use of social media has been known to cause serious issues in personal injury cases.
+Social Media came about on or around 1996.
+The number of social networking users went from 970 million in 2010 to 4.48 billion in July 2021.
+Facebook is the leading social network, with 2.9 billion monthly active users, followed by YouTube (2.3 billion), WhatsApp (2 billion), FB Messenger (1.3 billion), and WeChat (1.2 billion).

-It is absolutely not helpful for your case if you are posting on social media in a way that negates what you are claiming in court.
+It is not helpful for your case if you post on social media in a way that negates what you claim in Court.
 To avoid such mistakes, you should take immediate precautions and exercise restraint when posting on your social media accounts.
 The list of precautions is limitless, but here are some common ways to protect yourself on social media.

-(1) Avoid posts about the accident as these types of posts are prime targets that insurance companies would like to see and use against you.
+(1) Avoid posts about the accident, as these posts are prime targets insurance companies would like to see and use against you.

 (2) Avoid mentioning anything about your medical condition, injuries, treatments, recovery process, or feelings about your health.

-(3) These types of updates could conflict with the statements that you present to the court and hurt your case.
+(3) These updates could conflict with the statements you present to the Court and hurt your case.

 (4) Increase your privacy settings so that individuals you do not know cannot access your personal information.

-(5) Perform a Google search of your name to see what insurance companies would see if they did the same.
-Try to make any listings that you do not want others to see private or remove them altogether.
+(5) Perform a Google search of your name to see what insurance companies would know if they did the same.
+Make any listings you do not want others to see private, or remove them altogether.

-At Houston Injury Lawyers, we have heard many times from a client that their social media posts are fine, or that they post under another name.
-However, this overlooks the simple fact that a common request in the discovery process of a lawsuit to request a person’s social media handles, e-mail addresses, and verification of all social media sites in which a person has an account.
-In fact, social media sites are often subpoenaed for this information.
-Many folks have a mistaken belief that that their information is encrypted or can’t be found – until they are faced with answering questions in Court about their chats and their posts.
-Never assume that just because you may post under a different name, or that your chats are “encrypted,” – that this information won’t be found or acquired.
+At Houston Injury Lawyers, we have heard many times from a client that their social media posts are OK.
+Or that they post under another name.
+However, this overlooks the simple fact that a common request in the discovery process of a lawsuit is to request a person’s social media handles.
+Additionally, email addresses and verification of all social media sites in which a person has an account.
+Social media sites are often subpoenaed for this information.
+Many folks mistakenly believe their data is encrypted or can’t be found.
+As such, the issue doesn’t come up until they are faced with answering questions in Court.
+Questions about their chats and posts.
+Never assume that just because you may post under a different name or that your chats are “encrypted,” – that this information won’t be found or acquired.